mahfuz195/Intel-ai-iot-adas-project/README.md

 The performace of the applicaiton in terms of frame per second (FPS) was a bottneck in my implementation.
 I was able to gain atmost ~5FPS for P-FCW usign Async mode of IntelOpenVino tools and Intel Neural Compute Stick.

+### Summary

+It was fun working on this project.
+I would like to thank Intel and Udacity for giving me the opportunity through the Intel AI Scholarship, to learn more about IoT Edge Computing.